 We share with our investors the actual-to expected on the number of claims in a period.
 Our performance fee is only based on actual realised return not based on artificial valuation assumptions.
 Importantly, We do not artificially manipulate our returns and are transparent in the calculation process.

 4. Management Fees

 As in any asset class, reasonable fees should reflect skill and work done and should make sense to both the investor and the manager alike.
 Downward pressure on fees is a reasonable outcome of competition.

-It should be noted however that this asset class is quite transaction based and non- automated.
-This requires a higher management fee than an index based bond or listed equity fund.
+It should be noted however that this asset class is quite a transaction-based and non- automated.
+This requires a higher management fee than an index-based bond or listed equity fund.

 5. Cost of Insurance

-This risk has gotten some headlines in recent years.
+In recent years the cost of insurance has been in many headlines.
 With the well-known Insurance industry research house, Conning stating that, despite market conditions primed for growth of the market, COI on existing policies will challenge the growth trajectory of the market.

-This risk is evident more in some life insurer issued paper than others, but requires the close attention of the manager or asset purchaser to minimise any potential risk to increased holding costs and thus reduced returns.
-The industry is closely following the outcomes of some litigation activities challenging the right of insurers to increase costs in an existing insurance contracts.
+This risk is evident more in some life insurer than others.
+Consequently, it requires the close attention of the manager or asset purchaser to minimise any potential risk.
+The industry is closely following the outcomes of some litigation activities.
+Fundamentally, these litigations are challenging the right of insurers to increase costs in existing insurance contracts.